Imagine a world where all exchange is based on radical solidarity...

 At the IGP we believe that mobilising international action now must encompass more than merely human diversity.
 It requires new institutions like the IGP and new forms of care to create change, recognising that human, planetary health and well-being are deeply entwined.
 The IGP employs a different approach to research which builds on positive connections, enabling us to appreciate and value all aspects of our living planet.
 Our vision is to help build a prosperous, sustainable, global future, underpinned by the principles of fairness and justice, and allied to a realistic, long-term vision of humanity's place in the world.
 The IGP undertakes pioneering research that seeks to dramatically improve the quality of life for this and future generations.
 Its strength lies in the way it allies intellectual creativity with effective collaboration to influence policy development.
 The IGP’s approach integrates non-academic expertise into its knowledge generation by engaging with decision-makers, to local communities, and the arts.

 This artistic endeavour with DVTK represents one such example of the unique way in which the IGP works alongside the arts to not only shape but redefine how we think about prosperity.

-Join us at the Barbican Centre to reimagine a world of shared prosperity where you can see and experience the world from another’s point of view.
+Sharing Prosperity was playing at the Barbican Centre to reimagine a world of shared prosperity where you can see and experience the world from another’s point of view.

-Sharing Prosperity will run as part of the Imagine section of Our Time on Earth, from 05 May to 29 August.
+Sharing Prosperity ran as part of the Imagine section of Our Time on Earth, from 05 May to 29 August.
 It will also be presented at the Musée de la civilisation in Quebec City, Canada (co-producers of the exhibition) from 15 June - 17 December 2023, before continuing its international tour.